yurui12138/SF-RAG/README.md

 ## Installation

- To use PT-RAG, ensure the following requirements are met:
+ To use SF-RAG, ensure the following requirements are met:

 - **Python 3.12**